Skip to main content

 Interestingly, Derek who is slightly further north, had been moving east, the opposite direction to Jake and Fred, until recently but he has backtracked around 65km (40 miles).
 Emsworthy has also moved, but northwards to the area not long vacated by Fred.
 These movements may indicate changing conditions which are encouraging the Cuckoos to seek more favourable areas.

-Past updates from Emsworthy
+Past updates from emsworthy

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission